-The definition of a “returning resident” according to the Ministry of Immigrant Absorption
+The definition of a “returning resident” according to the Ministry of Aliyah and Immigrant Absorption.

 - At the time of their return to Israel they were at least 17 years old.